-ElizaSoft Recovery Collar — A soft, lightweight fabric option, it resists chewing and is flexible.
-Price is around $10.
+A soft, lightweight fabric option, it resists chewing and is flexible, but is mostly for smaller dogs.

 The no-cone option

-It comes in blue, yellow, pink, puppy print and camouflage.
-Sized from XXS to XXL and is prices from $20 to $40.
+It comes in black, pink camo or blue camo.
+Sized from XXXS to XXL and is prices from $28 to $32.

 We may seem a small commission if you decide to purchase some of the products mentioned.